A FAMILY OWNED INDEPENDENT SCHOOL WITH A HERITAGE OF BUILDING GENERATIONS, SINCE 1884.

 Subjects taught: Mathematics, English Language, English Literature, History, Geography, French, Business Studies, Music, Home Economics, PSHE, Drama, Chemistry, Physics, Biology, ICT, Physical Education, Art.

 GCSE choices are made at the end of year 9, which affects the subjects studied.

 In Mathematics, the emphasis is on a mixed approach with traditional and modern techniques used, where children are taught to their own ability.
 There is an emphasis upon mental skills and using these to solve problems.

-French and German are studied, because competence in a European Modern Language is vital in many areas of work today.
+French is a compulsory subject to GCSE, because being competent in a Eurpoean Language is vital in many areas of work today.
 The department is equipped with specialised equipment, and computer programs to support learning.
 Yearly trips to Paris, help to emphasis the importance of the subject.

 All children study the separate sciences; Chemistry, Biology and Physics, within a fully equipped laboratory, which includes its own computer system and software; children also investigate scientific theories through practical lessons, and these are reinforced by visits to industrial and ecological centres.

 This is taught to every senior child, where every child is equipped with their own keyboard or other musical instrument to allow them the best opportunity to learn.

 The Information Technology room is equipped with the latest PC hardware and software.
 There is a PC for every child.
 All the children participate in ICT lessons throughout the Senior Department, but are taught beyond the requirements of a GCSE examination, to stand them in good stead for any future employment or university.
 This resource is used throughout the curriculum to further enhance learning.
 The internet is readily available and every child will be given an e-mail account when entering the school; this is to allow the work to be sent home directly.